How the State Spends Money and Why it Matters

-• executive and legislative initiatives to either expand existing programs or create new programs based on newly identified priorities.
+executive and legislative initiatives to either expand existing programs or create new programs based on newly identified priorities.
 This is one area where citizens can and should exert their influence.

     State agencies, like HSD and CYFD mentioned before, begin developing their budget requests more than a full year in advance of the fiscal year in which the budget will be used.
 So agencies are already beginning to formulate their budget proposals for the next fiscal year before the start of the fiscal year for the budget that was just enacted.
-For example, agencies started developing their budget proposals for fiscal year 2018 (FY18), which runs from July 1, 2017 to June 30, 2018, in June of 2016—13 months before the fiscal year even begins.
+For example, agencies started developing their budget proposals for fiscal year 2021 (FY21), which runs from July 1, 2020 to June 30, 2021, in June of 2019 – 13 months before the fiscal year even begins.
 Since the state has yet to collect revenue to support the FY21 budget, estimates need to be made as to how much revenue will be available.

     The State Budget Division (SBD) of the Department of Finance and Administration (DFA) releases budget preparation instructions to state agencies every year on June 15, as required by state law.
 Larger agencies often start developing their budget for the upcoming fiscal year even earlier.
 Agencies must submit their budget requests on September 1 to the governor (via the SBD) and the Legislative Finance Committee (LFC).